ylabrj/jam/README.md

 ## Known issues

 So far only tested on Windows 10.
-Thanks to Colin Graza for starting the MAC testing.
+Thanks to Calin Graza for starting the MAC testing.

 __--redefine__ works on numbers and strings - but the C/sketch compiler only supports numbers.
 Duh.